-Within the previously constructed core & shell of the Research Building, the design team was challenged with creating a variety of specialized spaces to function as an extension and to complement the adjacent Cancer Institute.
-The Research Building is slated to incorporate bleeding-edge technology with service integration to optimize space utilization and workflow.
-This will unify the Cancer Institute and the Research Building as not only a combined structure and patient experience, but also as a place for integrated “bench to bedside” clinical practice.
+Within the previously constructed core & shell of the Research Building, the design team was challenged with creating a variety of specialized spaces to function as an extension of and to complement the adjacent Cancer Institute.
+The Research Building incorporates bleeding-edge technology with service integration to optimize space utilization and workflow.
+This unifies the Cancer Institute and the Research Building as not only a combined structure and patient experience, but also as a place for integrated “bench to bedside” clinical practice.

-The design team embraced the challenge by incorporating a number of process-led design tools in order to highlight key operational workflows, identify and prioritize functional relationships, create current and future state mapping diagrams, and to solicit and incorporate feedback from significant project stakeholders.
+The design team embraced the challenge by incorporating a number of process-led design tools in order to highlight key operational workflows, identify and prioritize functional relationships, create current & future state mapping diagrams and to solicit and incorporate feedback from significant project stakeholders.

 TLC Engineering for Architecture

 Bliss & Nyitray